deva666/Peko/README.md

 ```

 ### Testing
-Common use case is that some business logic triggers permission requests.
-Business logic usually is placed in a `ViewModel`, `Presenter` or is decoupled from a view in other way.
-Android Permissions API requires `Context` for all Permission checks.
-This breaks the flow of business logic, in a way that a `ViewModel` has to delagete or communicate to the view to get the permissions.
-Business Logic should be testable, not only that these tests should be fast and without the need for an emulator or real Android device.
-Peko is built to break this dependency and all permission requests can be called from your business logic without requiring any `Context` or `Activity`.
-Furthermore, having permission request free from view means that you can run your unit tests on JVM, without the need for emulators or physical devices.
+Using permission requests as part of your business logic and want to run your unit tests on JVM?
-To support this, `PermissionRequest` is an interface which can be easily mocked in your JVM unit tests.
+Perfect, `PermissionRequester` is an interface which can be easily mocked in your unit tests.
+It does not require a `Context` or `Activity` for any methods.
-One time registration of Application `Context` needs to be done during app startup with `PermissionRequester.initialize` method.
+Only a one time registration of Application `Context` needs to be done during app startup with `PermissionRequester.initialize` method.

 ### Screen rotations